BoBoBaSs84/BB84.EntityFrameworkCore/README.md

 ### BB84.EntityFrameworkCore.Models.Abstractions

-This package contains frequently used base model abstractions.
+This package contains the abstractions for the frequently used base models.

 ### BB84.EntityFrameworkCore.Repositories

-This package contains frequently used base repositories.
+This package contains frequently used base repository implementations.

 ### BB84.EntityFrameworkCore.Repositories.Abstractions

-This package contains frequently used base repository abstractions.
+This package contains the abstractions for the frequently used base repository implementations.

 ### BB84.EntityFrameworkCore

-This package contains frequently used sql server configurations and extensions.
+This package contains frequently used sql server configuration base classes and various extension methods.

 ## Documentation

 ### API

-Soon.

-### WIKI

-Soon.
+You can find the complete api documentation [here](https://bobobass84.github.io/BB84.EntityFrameworkCore/api/index.html).